reed-college/2016_sds_lesson_notes/lesson_0X_intro_to_javascript.markdown

 In javascript, `5+5` and `5.0+5.0` both return the same thing since both are floating point numbers.
 In Python, `5+5` and `5.0+5.0` return different things because python wants to differentiate between floating point numbers and integers.

-Javascript will also automaticcally convert booleans and numbers to string.
-Observere:
+Javascript will also automatically convert booleans and numbers to string.
+Observe:
 ```
 > true + "Hello"
 'trueHello'